Additional features supported for SAML

 Name-value attribute support for SAML authentication

 - Citrix recommends that you use the attributes list.
-Use of “attribute 1 to attribute 16” causes session failure if the extracted attribute size is large.
+Use of “attribute 1 to attribute 16” will cause session failure if the extracted attribute size is large.

 To configure the name-value attributes by using the CLI